 Bringing your dog to work can be beneficial for your pup, your co-workers, and yourself.
 It’s a great way to teach your dog to socialize with new people, and it eases the worry of leaving your dog at home by themselves all day.
 With more businesses becoming dog-friendly, bringing your dog to work has soared in popularity.
-If you haven’t brought your pup to the office before, or if you need ideas on how to make your dog a model employee, we have the tips, tricks, and KONG Club toys to help you out.
+If you haven’t brought your pup to the office before, or if you need ideas on how to make your dog a model employee, we have the tips, tricks, and KONG toys suggestions to help you out.

 Have you Met my Dog?